thomasgho/pecan-pytorch/README.md

 The available configuration parameters are as follows:
 ```
-"model"                 str           Choose one of "PECAN" or "PECAN_PN"
 "in_feats"              int           Input data feature size
 "hid_feats"             int           Hidden feature size
 "dropout"               float         Dropout probability for GCN module